govtmirror/cybergis-client-spec/1.0/cybergis-client-spec-proto-1.0.md

 * `"classification":"Unclassified//SBU"`
 * `"classification":"Unclassified//FOUO"`

+#### Description

+The description property is a string.
+It specifies the description of a layer.
+The description is used for the data dialog and other ways on the page.

+Example

+`"description":"OpenStreetMap is a free, editable map of the whole world."`

+#### Type

+The type property is a string.
+It specifies the type of a layer.
+The type can be a variety of options.

+Options

+Examples

+`"type":"OSM"`

 #### Projection

 The projection property is a string.
-It specifies the EPSG code of the projection of the map.
-It should almost always be set to `"EPSG:900913"`.
+It specifies the EPSG code of the projection of the layer.
+It should almost always be set to `"EPSG:326"` or `"EPSG:900913"`.

-Example
+Examples

+`"projection":"EPSG:4326"`
 `"projection":"EPSG:900913"`

-#### Zoom

-The zoom property is an integer.
-It specifies the default zoom level of the application.

-Example

-`"zoom":7`

 #### Minimum Zoom (minZoom)

 The minZoom property is an integer.
-It specifies the minimum zoom level for the application.
+It specifies the minimum zoom level for the layer.
 It is most frequently 0.

 Example